sgneha/letsConnect/Process followed.md

 - export connectDB

 - Now call connectDB() in server.js
-- now its connected but gives warming :
+- now its connected but gives warning :
 - (node:3373) DeprecationWarning: current Server Discovery and Monitoring engine is deprecated, and will be removed in a future version.
 To use the new Server Discover and Monitoring engine, pass option { useUnifiedTopology: true } to the MongoClient constructor.
   MongoDB connected...
 - warning gone after adding these two

     useNewUrlParser: true,

     useUnifiedTopology: true,

 #### Route Files with express router

-- will have separate file for diff route.
+- will have separate file for diff route.we can do normally in servert.js but it is large application,will have separate routes.
 - create folder in root called routes.
 All route will be returning json for our API.There will no server rendering templates,all gonna happen on front end react application.With Api folder create all files.
   • In each file:
-- Bring in express router
+- Bring in express router in each file to use routes in different files
 - to use express router create var router.
 - to test make public get request.